zvldz/mgl03_fw/firmware/README.md

 # Updating mgl03 gateway firmware via telnet
 Telnet must be opened on the gateway (via custom component from [@AlexxIT](https://github.com/AlexxIT/XiaomiGateway3/) or php-miio/python-miio).
-You need telnet client like putty or other.
+You will need telnet client like putty or other.
 You can find out IP of the gateway in MiHome or on your router.
 Login - "admin", no password.